tiborboglar/MountainCar_WebCam/README.md

-# Control a car with your Web Cam!
+# Control a car with your Web Cam! :D

 * Fun repository with an end-to-end solution to control OpenAI's Mountain Car using your own webcam.
 The model is based on Tensorflow Keras.